NIH Biomedical Science Enrichment Program (BISEP)Summer Program for UCLA StudentsProgram Purpose

 The deadline for receipt of all application materials and supporting documents for Summer 2014 is May 15, 2014

 .
 Some students may be invited to an interview at the end of May

 .
-All students will be notified of their program status by Monday, June 2, 2014For more information please contact:
+All students will be notified of their program status by late June, 2014For more information please contact: